ahnan4arch/op-docs/Open Peer - Protocol Specification.md

 Upon success:

-  * Encryption passphrase upon grant proof - the outer passphrase used to decrypt the lockbox passphrase which has been twice encrypted.
+  * Encryption passphrase upon grant proof - the passphrase used to decrypt sensitive information from the identity service

 ### Security Considerations

+The identity service must validate:

+ * the nonce has not been seen before
+ * the proof bundle is correct
+ * the grant ID was the same ID as previously specified in the challenge for this login scenario (hint: this ID can have encoded or hashed information incorporated in its value for stateless validation)
-The identity service will validate that the proof bundle is correct and if the challenge ID is suitably proven for the grant ID previously specified.
-The identity service must ensure the grant challenge bundle URL is the same URL specified in the original challenge bundle.
-Once correctly proven, the identity service will allow the application access to the key needed to decrypt sensitive information.
+ * the grant challenge bundle URL and permission URLs are the same URLs as specified in the original bundle

+Once correctly proven, the identity service will allow the application access to the key needed to decrypt sensitive login information.

 ### Example